SarahHenze/QPuB/README.md

 The mass spectrometry ion peak area of peptides is linearly related to the absolute amount of the peptides through a proportionality constant called conversion factor [4].
-QPuB (**Q**uantifcation of **P**eptides **u**sing **B**ayesian inference) employs [Bayesian statistical inference](https://en.wikipedia.org/wiki/Bayesian_inference) based on [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) sampling to learn the posterior distributions of the conversion factors for peptide products.
+QPuB (**Q**uantifcation of **P**eptides **u**sing **B**ayesian inference) employs [Bayesian statistical inference](https://en.wikipedia.org/wiki/Bayesian_inference) based on [Markov chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) sampling to learn the posterior distributions of the conversion factors for the peptide products without further experimentation.

 ## Getting started

 The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.
-QPuB is designed to be invoked using the command line arguments as well as from the [RStudio](https://www.rstudio.com/), but with little modifications in the code.
+QPuB is designed to be invoked using the command line arguments as well as from as from any graphical user interface such as [RStudio](https://www.rstudio.com/), but with little modifications in the code.

 ### Prerequisites